-- Generally, two or three inches will support a skater of average height and weight. - Large groups require four to six inches. - Stay off the ice during thawing periods. - When in doubt, check with local authorities.
+- Skate in special, designated areas, such as indoor and outdoor rinks, or frozen, shallow ponds. - The Canadian Red Cross recommends eight inches of ice thickness for skating groups. - Never skate alone.
+Carry a cell phone for emergencies. - Stay off the ice during thawing periods. - When in doubt, check with local authorities.
 If you can't get a ruling, stay off the ice.
-Have a bonfire, instead. - Skate in specially designated areas, such as indoor and outdoor rinks, or frozen, shallow ponds. - Make sure children's skates fit now.
-Kids lose control in skates that are too big. - Keep blades properly sharpened. - Children should wear bicycle helmets to protect their heads, and kneepads and wrist guards. - Try not to break a fall with your hands, which could shatter a bone.
-Instead, try to land on your backside.
+Have a bonfire. - Make sure their skates fit children now.
+Kids lose control in skates that are too big. - Keep blades properly sharpened. - Always wear a helmet.
+Children should also wear knee pads and wrist guards. - Try not to break a fall with your hands, which could shatter a bone.
+Instead, try to land on your backside.■